-- Back coated for high frequency welding, hot air welding or iron on
+- Heat activatable back coating for high frequency welding, ultrasonic welding, hot air welding or iron on

 In stock, available immediately: Hook tape, 10 cm (4 inch) width, black